flumedb/flumelog-aligned-offset/README.md

 the length of the record.
 Records and padding can always be written append only, without overwriting previous records.

+## Here be dragons

+Please note that the default value for adding data is sync = true unless specified.
+Which is how it works if combined with flumedb.

 ## License

 MIT